Yonle/bostr/README.md

 npm install -g https://github.com/Yonle/bostr.git
 ```

-You will then need to make config with the following command:
+You will need to make config with the following command:
 ```
 bostr makeconf bostr_config.js
 ```